-Athens is pretty popular destination worldwide due to its rich history and landscapes.
+Athens is a pretty popular destination worldwide due to its rich history and landscapes.
 Try escaping to Athens during the spring months between March through May.
-If you can not escape during this time try visiting during the fall which is September to November.
-Weather during these seasons is very comfortable and you can expect plenty of sunshine.
+If you can not escape during this time try visiting during the fall which is from September to November.
+The weather during these seasons is very comfortable and you can expect plenty of sunshine.

-Since fall and spring are off season you can expect less crowds and cheaper hotel and airfare then the summer and winter months.
+Since fall and spring are off-season you can expect fewer crowds and cheaper hotel and airfare than the summer and winter months.

 Athens does go through a change of seasons.
-During the summer months you can expect the highs to reach 31° Celsius (87° Fahrenheit) or more with July being the warmest month.
-You may be wondering is Athens worth visiting during the summer.
-Honestly, in my opinion no it isn’t.
+During the summer months, you can expect the highs to reach 31° Celsius (87° Fahrenheit) or more with July being the warmest month.
+You may be wondering if is Athens worth visiting during the summer.
+Honestly, in my opinion, no it isn’t.
 Expect massive crowds and inflated prices on hotels and meals anywhere you visit in Greece.

 If you are not a fan of cold rainy weather then avoid visiting during December and the coldest month February.

-If you are wanting amenities during you trip, it’s recommended you book a hotel.
+If you are wanting amenities during your trip, it’s recommended you book a hotel.
 Plaka and Monerstarki are the best neighborhoods to stay during your visit to Athens.
-Both districts are within walking distance to all major sites in the city or just a quick cab ride.
+Both districts are within walking distance of all major sites in the city or just a quick cab ride.
 Select one of the hotels below that is within your budget.

 Recommendations for where to stay in Athens, Greece:

-If you are staying in the popular neighborhoods such at Plaka or Monastiraki you will find everything is pretty much within walking distance.
-Some places you may need to catch a cab, but everything is pretty much close so fare will be inexpensive.
+If you are staying in the popular neighborhoods such as Plaka or Monastiraki you will find everything is pretty much within walking distance.
+Some places you may need to catch a cab, but everything is pretty much close so fares will be inexpensive.